EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 should not have to deal with any additional junk data floating around.

 MAKE SURE TO CHECK MEMORY USAGE WHEN RUNNING THE SCRIPTS ON YOUR DEVICE THE FIRST TIME.

-Better safe than having to re-setup the whole thing!

 Should you have trouble setting up the server, you can also flush the port through the command line but BE CAREFUL NOT TO ACCIDENTALLY FLUSH A PORT YOU ARE USING FOR ANYTHIG ELSE.